virtualritz/nsi-docs/docs/guidelines.rst

 #.
 A combination of both 1 and 2

-shows a scene using method to create an output layer containing only illumination from two lights of the scene.
+Above diagram a scene using method to create an output layer containing only illumination from two lights of the scene.
 Note that if there are no lights or light sets connected to the ``lightset`` attribute then all lights are rendered.
 The final output pixels contain the illumination from the considered lights on the specific surface variable specified in ``outputlayer.variablename`` ().